Weldon Park Academy: History

 The school was founded in April 1995 by a group of parents and business leaders from London, Ontario.
-They hoped to provide students with a comprehensive education that would allow them to study with the same peers from their childhood to graduation from high school; it was their goal that the school would one day be able to offer the International Baccalaureate diploma.
 The school was originally intended to be located at a library building at Weldon Park in Arva, Ontario, but on the day the school was to be first presented to the public, the school administration and the parents were informed that zoning bylaws would not permit a private school at that location.

 The school was opened the next year in Spencer Lodge, a small building that was shared with the Scout Shop, but the school's original name of Weldon Park Academy was kept.
 With an initial enrollment of less than fifty students, the school was soon hailed as the fastest growing private school in Canada.
-The school was not without its problems: notable events that year included a structure fire and a flood that destroyed numerous books in basement located class rooms.
+The school was not without its problems: notable events that year included a structural fire and a flood that destroyed numerous books in basement-located class rooms.

 In 1997, the school was no longer small enough to fit in Spencer Lodge, and it moved to the previous Graphics Building at the University of Western Ontario.
 After another three years, the school had outgrown that building as well, and the school moved into its final home of the renovated Labbatt Building, also the site of the first private school in London.
-This was a gigantic six-storey building that could more than hold the approximately 400 enrolled students; it also featured state-of-the-art science laboratories.
+This was a six-storey building that could more than hold the approximately 400 enrolled students; it also featured state-of-the-art science laboratories.
 The school benefitted from its close proximity to the London Regional Art and Historical Museum, where students took art lessons, and Harris Park, used for sports activities.
 In 2000, the school achieved its goal by finally became accredited with the International Baccalaureate Organization.

 By 2001 a struggle between the Board of Governors and the Senior Administration of the school had fully developed.
 The Volunteer Board was pressing for an increased operational presence in the school.
 This push was in violation of established policies and was greatly opposed by the school administration.

 The dispute between the Board and the Headmaster was further elevated when the Board of Governors insisted that, because of their volunteer positions, they should qualify for bursaries and scholarships in recognition of their service.
 One Board member insisted that as he was an original school founder, that his three children be given free tuition in perpetuity.
 This Board member's conflict of interest, coupled with the Headmaster's expulsion of a child of another Board member for a gross violation of the school code of conduct resulted in a governance battle between the Board and the Headmaster.